About the Journal

 Peer Review Process

-The views of our authors are their own and do not necessarily represent the views of Canadian Food Studies.
+The views of our contributors are their own and do not necessarily represent those of Canadian Food Studies.
 Authors are solely responsible for all content submitted.
-By submitting a manuscript to Canadian Food Studies, authors assume full legal liability for any and all matters which may arise due to the publication of their content (i.e., plagiarism, libel, slander, data falsification, etc.).
-Canadian Food Studies also does not assume any liability for content on web sites which link to this site.
+By submitting material to Canadian Food Studies, contributors assume full legal liability for any and all matters which may arise due to the publication of their content (e.g., plagiarism, libel, slander, data falsification, etc.).
+Canadian Food Studies also does not assume any liability for content on web sites which link to or from this site.